zarif98sjs/MooBot/README.md

 ![](images/always_on.png)

-Also make sure you repl is private so that any personal information is not breached .
+Also make sure your repl is private so that no personal information is breached .

 Alternatively you can also create a server .
 This [link](https://www.codementor.io/@garethdwyer/building-a-discord-bot-with-python-and-repl-it-miblcwejz#keeping-our-bot-alive) explains the steps.